blz-it/aec-2024-skill08-s3-api/DOCS.md

 ## Authentication

 The API uses a simple authentication mechanism.
-The user must provide a valid username in order to access the API.
+The user must provide a valid username to access the API.
 The username is sent as a JSON object in the request body.
 The API will respond with a JSON Web Token (JWT) that must be included in the `Authorization` header of all subsequent requests using the `Bearer` scheme.
-Besides the JWT, the API will also respond with the user's ID which is required to access the authenticated user's profile.
+Additionally, the API will respond with the user's ID, which is required to access the authenticated user's profile.

 <details>
   <summary>View details</summary>